 Most financial experts agree that someone needs, should they be unable to work for a period of time, at least 65% of their current monthly income after tax.

-High income earners, such as physicians, surgeons, or any other person in the medical field, can find themselves underinsured and at risk for financial problems should they face a temporary or permanent disability.
+High-income earners, such as physicians, surgeons, or any other person in the medical field, can find themselves underinsured and at risk for financial problems should they face a temporary or permanent disability.

 Individual Disability Insurance

-The “Cadillac” (or Bentley, Lamborghini, Range Rover…pick your metaphor) of disability plans is a personally owned policy.
+The “Cadillac” (or Bentley, Lamborghini, Range Rover…pick your metaphor) of physician disability insurance plans is a personally owned policy.
 That means that no matter where you work, whether you change employers, or your actual duties have changed at the time of claim, you will be covered.

 This doesn’t mean that you shouldn’t opt for a group or association plan; however, that is certainly an option to weigh.

-Individual disability insurance plans are arguably more expensive than a typical AMA (group) policy, however, they have several advantages:
+Individual physician disability insurance plans are arguably more expensive than a typical AMA (group) policy, however, they have several advantages: